railroadmedia/ecommerce/README.md

 ```
 PUT /ecommerce/payment
 ```
+Users with 'create.payment' ability can create new payments.
+If the user add a new payment using a payment method he does not own 'create.payment.method' ability it's required.

 Call the method that save a new payment and create the links with subscription or order if it's necessary.